Coil Cleaning in Dublin & Delware,OH

 WHEN TO CLEAN

-If you haven’t kept up with air filter changes for your HVAC system, you may need to coil cleaning sooner rather than later, preferably before the advent of summer in Dublin.
+If you haven’t kept up with air filter changes for your HVAC system, you may need to coil cleaning sooner rather than later, preferably before the advent of summer in Dublin and Delaware.
 Moldy odors or consistently dusty indoor air also indicate dirty coils that coil cleaning will stop.

 A frozen evaporator coil also points to the need for coil cleaning.
 Dust and biofilm growth often causes a frozen coil.
 Letting your system run with a frozen coil can cause the compressor to burn out, which is a costly repair and largely avoidable with routine coil cleaning.